Moussa Dembélé (French footballer): International career

 Dembélé was part of the France under-19 squad which reached the semi-finals of the 2015 European Championship, scoring in group stage victories over Ukraine and hosts Greece.
 He made his debut for the under-21 team in October 2016, coming on as a second-half substitute and scoring one of France's goals in a 5–1 win over Georgia.
 On 13 November 2017, Dembélé scored an 11-minute hat-trick for the France U-21 team in a 3–1 away win over Slovenia, which was the forward's 7th goal in 10 games for the international outfit at the time.
 The hat-trick was also the quickest treble by a player in any French age group for 15 years.

+Personal life

+On 21 April 2025, Dembélé became the owner of Lithuanian club FK Minija through his investment group, Triple M.